louking/loutilities/README.md

 Command line scripts

 * apikey - create / update key for an application
+* applytemplate - apply a template to files in a directory
 * makerst - make rst files as input for Sphinx documentation for a given package

 License